glasgowneuro/attys-ep/README.md

 # attys-ep

-Visually evoked potential app for [Attys](http://www.attys.tech) for Linux
+Visually evoked potential app for [Attys](http://www.attys.tech) for Windows/Linux

 ![alt tag](screenshot.png)

-This program performs averaging over repetitive stimuli.
+attys-ep performs averaging over repetitive stimuli.
 It works on continous data such as visually evoked potentials and also on discrete events such as spikes.